Ryanj-code/Python-1-and-2/README.md

 # Python-Work
-Projects, assignments, and work from Python 1 and 2, High School.
+Projects, assignments, and work from Python 1 and 2 during High School.